Arandur/bitly/README.md

 very difficult to write backend-agnostic code -- my plan was to create an in-memory sqlite database for each transaction, but I ran out of time.
 I did extensively test the server from the command line using HTTPie; that will unfortunately have to suffice for now.

+# Extra credit

+The number of unique visitors is included in the /stats endpoint.